-In accordance with OCS Group and other Autism and Dementia charities, Bristol Airport have created a new initiative which provides "hidden disability assistance cards" to those passengers who need them within the airport.
+In accordance with OCS Group and other Autism and Dementia charities, Bristol Airport has created a new initiative which provides "hidden disability assistance cards" to those passengers who need them within the airport.

-The scheme plans to start from the end of March 2017, and it allows people with hidden disabilities to use the plastic card, the same size as a credit card, to discreetly highlight any special assistance needed throughout the airport to staff.
+Since March 2017, the card allows people with hidden disabilities to use the plastic card, the same size as a credit card, to discreetly highlight any special assistance needed throughout the airport to staff.
 All customer-facing staff have been given full training and have been put through an awareness programme in order to prepare them fully for correctly handling passengers needs with regards to the hidden disability card.